Simple Ways to Invest $100

 Recommended Index Funds for Beginners

-• Total Market Index Funds: Includes small and mid-cap companies (VTI, ITOT)
+• Total Market Index Funds: Cover small, mid, and large companies (VTI, ITOT)

-• Target-Date Retirement Funds: Automatically adjust risk as you near retirement
+• Target-Date Retirement Funds: Adjust risk automatically as you get closer to retirement

-• International Index Funds: Provides global diversification (VXUS, IXUS)
+• International Index Funds: Include companies outside the U.S. for global diversification (VXUS, IXUS)

 Sample Portfolio for $100 Investment